Insomnia and Gut Health: How Your Microbiome Controls Your Sleep

 1. Serotonin and Melatonin Production

-Your gut microbiome plays a key role in regulating blood sugar levels.
-When it is out of balance, sudden drops in blood sugar can trigger a spike in cortisol, which is the stress hormone.
-This causes you to wake up in the middle of the night.
-Diets high in processed foods and sugar can further disrupt gut bacteria, leading to unpredictable blood sugar crashes that interfere with restful sleep.
+Your gut microbiome helps regulate blood sugar levels.
+When it gets out of balance, sudden drops in blood sugar can cause a spike in cortisol, the stress hormone, leading to disturbed sleep.
+Diets high in processed foods and sugar can further disturb your gut bacteria.
+This disruption can lead to unexpected blood sugar crashes that disrupt restful sleep.

-Just like you, even your gut bacteria follow their circadian rhythm.
-Disruptions to your internal clock—such as late-night eating, inconsistent sleep schedules, or excessive blue light exposure—can throw off this rhythm, affecting digestion and sleep quality.
+Just like you, even your gut bacteria follow their own circadian rhythm.
+Eating late at night, inconsistent sleep schedules, or even excessive blue light exposure can disrupt your internal clock, affecting your digestion and sleep quality.

 An out-of-sync microbiome can result in: